peakphp/docs/docs/v4/routing/index.md

 ### Using stackRoute()

-Alternatively, you can create and stack new routes With ``stackRoute()``.
+Alternatively, you can create and stack new routes with ``stackRoute()``.
 You have to pass the request method as argument along with the path and the stack.

 Usage: